A PAC-Bayes Analysis of Adversarial Robustness

 The empirical averaged adversarial risk is computed on a $m{\times}n$-sample $\Spert=\LC \LP (x_i,y_i), \Epert_i\RP\RC_{i=1}^{m}$ is

-\end{definition} As we will show in Proposition~\ref{prop:risks_inequalities}, the risk $\risk{\Dpert}{\BQ}$ can be seen as an optimistic risk regarding $\epsilon^*\!(x{,}y)$ of Equation~\eqref{eq:adv-max-maj}.
-Indeed, instead of taking the $\epsilon$ that maximizes the loss, a unique $\epsilon$ is drawn from a distribution.
+\end{definition} As we will show in Proposition~\ref{prop:risks_inequalities}, the risk $\risk{\Dpert}{\BQ}$ can considered optimistic regarding $\epsilon^*\!(x{,}y)$ of Equation~\eqref{eq:adv-max-maj}.
+Indeed, instead of taking the $\epsilon$ maximizing the loss, a unique $\epsilon$ is drawn from a distribution.
 Hence, it can lead to a non-informative risk regarding the occurrence of adversarial examples.
-To overcome this drawback, we propose an extension of this risk that we refer as {\it averaged-max \mbox{adversarial risk}}.
+To overcome this, we propose an extension that we refer as {\it averaged-max \mbox{adversarial risk}}.

 \begin{definition}[Averaged-Max Adversarial Risk] For any distribution $\Dpert$ on $(\XY){\times}\Xpert$, for any distribution $\Q$ on $\H$, the averaged-max adversarial risk of $\BQ$ is defined as